CraigB-spinner/Arcade-Spinner/README.md

 Wiring: <br/>
 Vcc (+5V) and Gnd<br/>
 Spinner A & B rotary output wires red and green. see picture <br/>
+Note: resistor used in series to limit current around 10mA (390Ω	- 470Ω)
 I advise you double check Vcc(5-24v power - Wht) and Gnd(Blk) wire colours as some chinese factories are colour blind.<br/>
 Buttons 1-6, plus 9-select(coin), and 10-start(player)<br/>
 Pin |Button/wire